Kyr4l/ei-universal-mod/README.md

 - Go to the __Runner options__ and add the following __DLL override__: `dinput` as the __Key__ and `n,b` as __Value__
 - Save and play!

-If you use EIStarter 2.0 instead of the old version, you need to install `dotnet8`.
+If you use EIStarter 2.0 instead of the old version, you need to install `dotnet8` and `vcrun2022`.
-Simply select your game in Lutris and click the WINE drop-down menu, then open Winetricks and install `dotnet8` from there.
+Simply select your game in Lutris and click the WINE drop-down menu, then open Winetricks and install `dotnet8` & `vcrun2022` from there.

 ## Hosting & Joining Servers